ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Package.md

     (Give the redirect URI as (https://developers.google.com/oauthplayground), if you are using OAuth2 playground to obtain access token and refresh token )
 * Visit OAuth 2.0 Playground (https://developers.google.com/oauthplayground/), select the needed api scopes and give the obtained client id and client secret and obtain the refresh token and access token

-* So to use gmail endpoint, you need to provide the following:
+* So to use GMail endpoint, you need to provide the following:
     * Client Id
     * Client Secret
     * Access Token